MankaranSingh/GSoC-2020/README.md

 Understand the relevant parts of the code base and try to figure out how the final product should look like, how these classifiers would be integrated into the existing workflow and what standards we need to follow,

 - **Week 2:**
 This week would be spent upon analyzing and collection of data from the internet.
 Data cleaning would also be done.
-Finally, a fully cleaned and structured data-set, that is ready to be fed to machine learning algorithms would be prepared by the end of this week.
+Finally, a fully cleaned and structured data-set, for both programming language as well as file classification task that is ready to be fed to machine learning algorithms would be prepared by the end of this week.

 - **Week 3 - 4:**
 This week would be spent on training various types of models.
 A full report upon the performance of all the models (like inference times, model size, accuracy, ease of integration, etc) would be documented for future reference.